dtortosa/genetics_trainability_australia/to_do_combat_genes.md

 - PRS
     - We need a base cohort and a target cohort
     - See explanations in "03a_association_analyses.py"
+    - Efficient blockLASSO for Polygenic Scores with Applications to All of Us and UK Biobank
     - Exploring the application of deep learning methods for polygenic risk score estimation
     - AI-enabled evaluation of genome-wide association relevance and polygenic risk score prediction in Alzheimer’s disease
     - Leveraging Machine Learning and Genetic Risk Scores for the Prediction of Metabolic Syndrome in Children with Obesit